Riimu/advent-of-code-2023/README.md

 ## Usage

-The solutions aer written in PHP and requires PHP to be available on your system to run.
+The solutions are written in PHP and requires PHP to be available on your system to run.

 In order to list the implement command to run tasks, you may run: